Course

 Course description

-This course will use the science of chemistry to understand what is happening when we cook food.
-The course covers basic nutrition, cooking meats, fruits, vegetables, legumes, grains and breads.
-The production of chocolate, beer, wine and distilled spirits will also be studied.
-In the lab, students will practice cooking and carry out experiments to illustrate and understand cooking practices.
-Students may have the opportunity to taste foods during the course, but are never required to eat anything.
-This course is a first year university level lab science course for non-science majors.
+This course uses the science of chemistry to understand what happens when food is cooked.
+Topics include basic nutrition, cooking meats, fruits, vegetables, legumes, grains and breads.
+The production of chocolate, beer, wine and distilled spirits are also studied.
+Students practice cooking and carry out experiments to illustrate and understand cooking practices.
+Students may have the opportunity to taste foods during the course, but are not required to eat anything.
+This course is a first-year university level lab science course for non-science majors.

 Course content